tahaBerkBeton/UNet-Segmentation-model-for-atom-detection/README.md

   <em>ROC curve showing model performance across different detection thresholds</em>
 </p>

 Additionally, the `roc.py` script provides further insights by computing the ROC curve across a range of detection thresholds.
 By evaluating the true positive rate (TPR) and false positive rate (FPR) at 10 evenly spaced thresholds between 0 and 1, the ROC curve illustrates that the model maintains high sensitivity while keeping false detections to a minimum.
-This analysis reinforces the effectiveness of our U-Net-based architecture for the atom detection task.
+This analysis reinforces the effectiveness of our U-Net-based architecture for the atom detection .